cswirl/TradingTools/README.md

 # Time Horizon Trading Tools

 This application will equip traders with a quick and detailed Risk/Reward calculation with note taking functionality written in C#.
-It can be used as a trading journal for future study and reference which is very valuable for a trader.
+It can be used as a paper trading and trading journal for future study and reference which is very valuable for a trader.
 It may also be used as a record keeping for tax reporting purpose.

 ## Technologies
 + .NET 5